 Order Products

 The first step in receiving cannabis inventory is to order the products from licensed distributors.
 Make sure you are stocking licensed brands that follow the necessary requirements by the state and local official government agencies.
-Cannabis products must be lab tested, have child-proof specific and general packaging requirements, and these products must be tracked by Metrc.
+Cannabis products must endure a quality assessment, be lab tested, have child-proof specific and general packaging requirements, and these products must be tracked by Metrc.

 Once these products and brands are verified, place your initial order with your distributor.
 Ordering products based on reliable data is critical, regardless of whether you're a new dispensary or an experienced buyer.

-For new dispensaries, it is essential to carefully choose the brands to collaborate with by taking into account the competition and local market.
-When you're just launching, you have an idea but don't yet know who your consumer and audience will be and will need to carefully review what other brands and pricepoints are available from cannabis dispensaries and delivery services in the vicinity and make some educated guesses as to what to stock first.
+For new dispensaries it is essential to carefully choose the brands to collaborate with by taking into account the competition and local market.
+When you're just launching, you have an idea but don't yet know who your consumer and audience will be.
+You will need to carefully review what other brands and price points are available from cannabis dispensaries and delivery services in the vicinity to make educated guesses as to what to stock first.

-To create a balanced menu, it is important to understand the customer and patient base and demographics you serve, and to select brands and distributors that meet their needs.
+To create a balanced menu, it is important to understand the customer base and demographics you serve, and to select brands and distributors that meet their needs.
 Additionally, it is necessary to research the products available locally and compare them with the target demographic.
+Ensure the products you order align with your cannabis business brand identity.

-For experienced dispensary buyers you have the benefit of this existing data that you should rely on actual to make informed decisions about what products have historically been able to sell, how quickly, and with what kind of margins (all of this can be viewed at-a-glance in Meadow's inventory velocity tool).
+For experienced dispensary buyers, you have the benefit of accessing existing data.
+You should rely sales transactions and current inventory levels to make informed decisions about what products have historically been able to sell, how quickly, and with what kind of margins (all of this can be viewed at-a-glance in Meadow's inventory velocity tool).
+Cannabis retailers should refer to real-time, accurate sales data in order to properly stock the shelves.

 Not only is it important to schedule the arrival of the inventory, but it is also vital to record what you have ordered and when it's expected to arrive.
 Maintaining an up-to-date and accurate record of your inventory on order is essential for successful dispensary operations.
 It also saves your staff from headaches as they plan their day accordingly.

-Verify the Identity of the Distribution Driver Upon Arrival
+Verify the Identity of the Delivery Driver Upon Arrival

 One important practice to adopt is to have a book for drivers to sign in, so you can monitor who is entering and exiting your shop.
 This is a simple yet effective way to ensure that all deliveries are made on time, by authorized personnel to be referenced later in case of a discrepancy.
 Dispensaries typically have policies for drivers to be assigned a guest badge to be compliant with the state cannabis control agencies.
 Issue the driver a guest badge, and make sure they're signed in.

-Dispensary safety is critical when checking in the delivery of cannabis products.
+Dispensary safety is critical when checking in the delivery of cannabis products especially if cash handling is involved.
 Can anyone enter your shop if they claim they’re dropping off a delivery?
 It's important to verify the identity of the delivery person and develop a policy for having security present when counting the products to prevent theft.
 Proper staff training and inventory monitoring are also crucial to ensure a safe and secure operation.
 By prioritizing dispensary safety, you can protect your staff, customers, and prevent potential losses to your business.

 Read more: 7 Ways to Protect Your Cannabis Dispensary From Break-Ins